 The effectiveness of the arrangements for children / young people with SEND at Tarporley High School and Sixth Form College is regularly under review.
 We have a robust system of reviewing our provision through an annual SEND Teaching and Learning Review which aims to evaluate the provision in place for students with SEND, in addition to ensuring that TAs are adding value to the work of the school.
 Lesson observations take place across the school within different curriculum areas and year groups.
 The quality of support in place for students with SEND is our key focus to see whether their individual needs are being met as well as whether students with SEND are making expected progress.
 We also collate feedback from students as part of this process.
 At the end of each review a report is compiled summarising our findings and shared with colleagues.
 We consider what progress has been made since the last review and set an action plan moving forward.
-SENCO is also part of this process across the school.
+SENCO is also part of the Curriculum Teaching and Learning Reviews to ensure SEND remains an integral aspect of this process across the school.
 SENCO also produces a SEND Development Plan which feeds into the wider School Development Plan.